CodingCatHongKong/dotnet-CodingCat.RabbitMq/README.md

 If the `Publisher` or `Subscriber` are not configured for such properties, it will uses `default(T)` for both `TInput` (only available to `ISubscriber`) and `TOutput`, and the default timeout will be 90 seconds.

-For only the `BaseBasicPublisher<TInput, TOutput>`, it uses the `BasicGet` internally and having a 5ms interval check for output by default.

 The flow for the `Publisher<TInput, TOutput>`:
 1. Publish the message
-2. Check for output every {check_reply_interval}
-3. Return the default value if waited for {timeout}, or the received output
+2. Return the default value if waited for {timeout}, or the received output

 The flow for the `Subscriber<TInput>`:
 1. Received a message